tradingeconomics/notebooks/README.md

 ## Running with Docker

-Trading Economics Notebooks Docker packages everything you need.
+Trading Economics Notebooks Docker packages everything you need to run some data science and analytics.
 Please swap 'guest:guest' with your key and consider that only notebooks into the work folder will be stored.

 ```bash
 docker run --rm --name te-notebooks -p 8888:8888  -e apikey='guest:guest' -v "${PWD}":/home/jovyan/work tradingeconomics/notebooks:latest  start.sh jupyter lab --LabApp.token=''